Sagopa Kajmer: Influences

-Meaning of Sagopa Kajmer
+Meaning of 'Sagopa Kajmer'

 Yunus Özyavuz explains the meaning of Sagopa Kajmer with these words:

 On Beyazıt Öztürk and Meral Okay's program Nasıl Yani he said:

 On 17 November 2015, in response to Mesut Yar's question "What does it mean?" he said:

 Personal life

 His mother is Serpil Özyavuz, and his father is Mehmet Özyavuz.
 He also has a brother named Emre Özyavuz.
 He is a graduate of Persian language and literature from Istanbul University.
 On 1 August 2006, he married fellow rapper Esen Güler (known as Kolera).
 On 20 November 2017, they announced on their Instagram accounts that they had divorced after 11 years of marriage.
 In May 2018, in response to one of his followers on social media who asked "what is your religious belief" he said "I have no religious beliefs".

+He is a supporter of the Turkish Super League side Samsunspor.

+His mother, Serpil Özyavuz, died on June 2, 2024 due to lung cancer.

+Illegal drug use

+On 18 July 2013, Özyavuz was taken into custody for allegedly ordering marijuana seeds from the UK.
+According to reports, Özyavuz went to a post office to pick up an order sent from England.
+A post office staff member called the police after becoming suspicious of the package which contained 100 DVDs in 5 DVD cases and when Özyavuz realized that police were informed, he fled the scene and went home.
+Responding to claims on his Twitter account, Özyavuz stated that he ordered carnivorous plants and many tropical plant seeds without reading the customs law and asked his fans to not believe "rumors" about him, also stating that he had no bad intentions, he said, "If what I did constitutes a crime, I regret it."

+Units from the Istanbul Customs Enforcement Directorate seized the package and raided Özyavuz's house with permission from the Istanbul Chief Public Prosecutor's Office.
+The teams who examined the packages found a total of 560 grams of cannabis plants out of 5 DVD cases.
+He was taken into custody and a lawsuit was filed against him with the demand of imprisonment from 5 years to 15 years for "trafficking or supplying drugs or stimulants" and from 1 year to 2 years for "using drugs" by the Bakırköy Chief Public Prosecutor's Office.
+He was later brought to the Haseki Research and Training Hospital for a health check to then be taken to Bakırköy Courthouse and released shortly after on judicial controls.
+As a result, Özyavuz was banned from leaving the country.